NumanAnees/Leetcode-Solution/Arrays/Top K Frequent Elements(IMP)/README.md

 - Step2: we have to find k large values not kth largest so do not sort the hashmap bcoz of complexity O(nlogn).
 - Step3: instead sorting find largest and change its count to 0 and decrease the k--....

+- can also do this using an unordered_map and a ordered_map

 #### Time Complexity

 - O(k\*n)